kazukiminemura/golf_advisor/Readme.md

 ## Simple Web Chatbot

 A lightweight general-purpose chatbot is available at `http://localhost:8000/chat`.
-It uses a small DialoGPT model and stores the conversation only for the current session.
+It uses the modular `simple_chatbot.py` LLM wrapper (default: Qwen2.5 3B Instruct via OpenVINO) and stores the conversation only for the current session.

 Backend selection and env vars:
 - `LLM_BACKEND`: `auto | transformers | llama | openvino` (default: `openvino`)